ntschaef/radical_civility/radical_civility.md

 It is important to note that - by definition - "relative essencial" does not describe only material goods.
 This is vital.
 In the example above, one could and ought to make the argument that the "harm" caused is the removal of "lucidity".
 So we can see that this distribution ought to be considered more tragic (distribution of "new perspective" while reducing "lucidity") and critiqued/analyzed to find if there is a better way to move forward.

 This will surely cause the most mental and philosophical struggle while people use this system, but I urge anyone willing to use it to appeal to the previous values (how to critique tragic events) to analyze the situation (and the position included in it) but not the people making the decision.

-<h5>5: One ought to remove elements which cause strict harm</h5>

-It should throw up some flags from the last section that it was only about distribution.
+5: One ought to remove elements which cause strict harm It should throw up some flags from the last section that it was only about distribution.
 If it stopped there, then sins of our ancestors that were inherited by normality ought to be preserved, even if they caused harm.
 When accounting for the premise that this should include all points which someone ought or ought not act on, it is necessary to include the rejection of these sins that cause strict harm.

 The easiest practical example of this would the support of slavery in the US and the strict harm that specific communities continue to suffer because of it.
 We ought to advocate against these types of offences.
 This includes any other type of servitude as well can be abolished.

-<h5>6: One ought to use excess to increase normality</h5>

-Everyone has excess of something.
+6: One ought to use excess to increase normality Everyone has excess of something.
 Whether it be experience, knowledge, material possessions, respect, leadership skills, or anything else; these elements (that can be distributed or removed at will) create a holder position which ought to be used to increase normality.
 The normality that is increased is not limited to the element (although that should be the priority), but can also include repercussions of holding the excess that can be distributed to others.

 I hope the premise of the system will dictate that this is both consistent and expected, but without it being exclusively stated one could point to the valid point that nothing is said about excess and what we ought to do with it, and then it would be ambiguous whether using it to harm others is something that ought not be done.
 Thus, inclusion of this point is necessary.

-<h5>7: One ought not to demand or strive to gain excess for one's legacy</h5>

-This is another point expected to be controversial because of our natural perception bias and preservation of legacy.
+7: One ought not to demand or strive to gain excess for one's legacy This is another point expected to be controversial because of our natural perception bias and preservation of legacy.
 Elements we have personally normalized are not always categorized as a relative essential for a larger population.
 Similarly, elements that others have that we lack are - also - not always categorized as relative essentials.
 As such, we shouldn't demand or strive to gain something that will be excessive as we don't understand the experiences (which includes the needs) of others.

 Since this can be misconstrued, it is important to reiterate the following: having excess is a position.
 According to previously stated values, this position deserves critique about the prerequisites or training needed to spread normality.
 To be clear as to what this means, holding excess is not deserved or part of an identity since - by definition - it can be given away.
 Therefore, if the person wants to keep the position while it exists, they must also abide by the expectation: they will strive to increase the normality of the population.
 This requires knowledge (which is gained by “training”) about other’s experiences which the holder’s initial perception bias may cause them to ignore.
 The holder ought to retain and reference and internalize this training.